 - Spreading a computer virus

 You can be charged with computer hacking for anything that is in violation of computer law.
 If you have been accused of or charged with a computer hacking crime, it is important to obtain legal counsel immediately.
 Because it is easy to victimize a wide range of people regardless of physical location, cybercrimes are often tried through the federal court.
-Cybercrime attorney Zachary C. Holbrook, P.C. strategizes and protects your reputation to keep you out of jail.
+Cybercrime attorney Zachary C. Holbrook, P.C. in Utah strategizes and protects your reputation to keep you out of jail.
 He facilitates every part of your defense including plea bargains, reduced or revoked charges, reduced sentencing, and the right to a fair trial.